 The North Bend area has an abundance of wonderful hiking trails within an hours drive of the greater Seattle area.
 As a born and raised Seattleite, I’m sharing my favorite hikes near North Bend.
 This list does NOT include some of the famous (and extremely crowded) hikes in the area such as Mt Si, Little Si, Mailbox Peak and Rattlesnake Ledge.
-Each of these well known and busy trails have spectacular views and are worth doing, if you can find parking and deal with crowds (read my tips for finding less crowded hikes here).
+Each of these well known and busy trails have spectacular views and are worth doing, if you can find parking and deal with crowds.
 I’m passionate about helping people find new trails and new discoveries so let’s get to some of the other fantastic trails near North Bend.

 Why it’s one of the best hikes near North Bend: This hike is a mellow hike along the river through a gorgeous forest.
 It’s also enjoyable all year and on rainy days.

 Watch out for: trees down on the trail, especially in winter from frequent storms.
 Lots of mud on the trail in wet weather.
 At the time of this writing (January 2021) the upstream trail is closed due to a washout.
 Head right after the bridge downstream along the Pratt Connector Trail at this time.

 How to get there: Take Exit 34 from I-90.
 Coming from Seattle, go left at the end of the ramp and cross the freeway.
 When the road comes to a T intersection, go right on the Middle Fork Snoqualmie Road.
 Follow it about 12 miles until you see the large parking lot for the trailhead on the right.

 Type of Hike: Forest and river walk with a beautiful waterfall at the end

 Best season: March through June when there is the most snowmelt in the waterfall (although you can go here all year)